UK Releases List of 8 Food Items Not Permitted When Entering the Country in 2026

 Restrictions on meat, dairy, and animal products

-Travellers seeking entry into the UK from the EU can bring these foods for personal use:
+Travellers seeking entry into the UK from the EU are allowed to bring these foods for personal use:

 • Fish